Ordo Templi Orientis: National

 O.T.O. has a federally recognized tax-exempt status in the United States under IRS section 501c(3).
 It also has California charitable corporation status.

-Current Grand Lodges
+Grand Lodges

 The US Grand Lodge is the governing body of O.T.O. in the United States.
 The U.S. National Grand Master is Sabazius X°, who was appointed in 1996.

 According to its website, the Mission Statement of U.S.G.L. is as follows: